 1-day or 2-day seminar

-Programmers in bioinformatics-related fields who are familiar with the basics of control flow, string handling, and simple data structures in one or more of the above programming languages.
+Programmers who are familiar with the basics of control flow, string handling, and simple data structures in any of the above programming languages.